mikestagney/budget-manager/README.md

 User options:

 * Add income
-* Add purchase - enter name and price and select one of four categories to place it
+* Add purchase - enter name and price and select one of four categories to place it in
-* Show list of purchases - list all or from any of four categories
+* Show list of purchases - list all or any from four categories
-* Balance - total purchases subtracted from income
+* Balance - total purchases subtracted from total income
 * Save all to file
 * Load from file
-* Sort - three ways to sort: by all purchases, by types and by certain type
+* Sort - three ways to sort: by all purchases, by category and by specific category
 * Exit the app

 The directory contains two files: